Our website uses cookies to enhance your browsing experience.

 This command will generate a report with the result of checking the files contained in '.pvs-pr.list'.
 The analysis results will be saved to the 'Analysis_Report.json' file.

-To get information about the presence of analyzer warnings, you can use the 'PlogConverter' utility: If there are no analyzer warnings, the return code is 0.
+The return code of the 'PlogConverter.exe' console utility shows whether there are any warnings in the analyzer report or not.
+If there are no analyzer warnings, the return code is 0.
 If there are warnings, the return code is 2.
 Here's documentation on these utilities.

 PlogConverter.exe Analysis_Report.json \